azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 - Azimuth requires `tenancies` to be setup to create groups of users who can access external Kubernetes clusters assigned to each tenancy.
 - Your tenancy can be managed using continuous deployment through `FluxCD`, which will read Kustomizations in a repository and apply their manifests to the cluster.
-- [Azimth tenant config](https://github.com/azimuth-cloud/azimuth-tenant-config/) is a template for tenancies, [fork it](https://github.com/azimuth-cloud/azimuth-tenant-config/?tab=readme-ov-file#forkcopy-this-repository) so you have your own copy for Flux to reference.
+- [Azimuth tenant config](https://github.com/azimuth-cloud/azimuth-tenant-config/) is a template for tenancies, [fork it](https://github.com/azimuth-cloud/azimuth-tenant-config/?tab=readme-ov-file#forkcopy-this-repository) so you have your own copy for Flux to reference.
 - You can then push tenancies or app templates to the repository, and Flux will automatically make them available inside your Azimuth deployment.
 - The repository also includes a setup script that automates setting up a new tenancy, pushes the files to your repository and then creates resources for Flux to track that repository.